 The lace-up boots of the late 1800s continued on into Edwardian footwear.

 - Better shoes and boots were made of sealskin and were thin, durable, and nearly waterproof.
 Expensive sealskin was thin, comfortable, and insulating for both hot and cold weather.

-- Kid boots and shoes were a lesser quality footwear that did not maintain their shape.
+- Kid boots and shoes were lesser quality footwear that did not maintain their shape.

 Influential Edwardian Fashion Designer Paul Poiret

 Ladies' Edwardian fashion was greatly influenced by the designer Paul Poiret, known as the creator of modern clothing shapes and designs.
-His clothing designs were inspired by art including classicism, Orientalism, and Art Nouveau.
-Poiret's comfortable styles freed women from the constriction of corsets and relied on draping for effect.
+His clothing designs were inspired by art, including classicism, Orientalism, and Art Nouveau.
+Poiret's comfortable styles freed women from the constriction of corsets and relied on draping for a feminine effect.

 In 1908, he introduced the straight tube sheath dress.
-Women abandoned the S corset for longer, straighter corsets and bras.
-His Oriental style became popular after the Ballet Russes performed Scheherazade in Paris in 1910.
-Fashion concepts included exotic designs based on harem wear in bright colors with beaded embellishment.
-The lampshade tunic came into vogue toward the end of Edwardian times as did the Directoire style of 1912 (as pictured at the top of this article) which featured a high waist that accentuated a long, slim figure.
+Women abandoned the S corset for longer, straighter corsets.
+His styles based on traditional costumes of the Middle East became popular after the Ballet Russes performed Scheherazade in Paris in 1910.
+Fashion concepts included designs based on harem wear in bright colors with beaded embellishment.
+The lampshade tunic came into vogue toward the end of Edwardian times as did the Directoire style of 1912 (as pictured at the top of this article), which featured a high waist that accentuated a long, slim figure.